Intero is observational, not diagnostic. Journal content is informational only and is not medical advice.

 What the record can show.

 A useful record for IC includes daily symptom level, sleep quality and duration, stress level, prolonged sitting, and any major dietary or schedule departures.
-With that data across four to six weeks, patterns often start to emerge: the same combination appearing before every hard stretch, a baseline that is notably more stable during certain conditions, a recovery period that is consistently longer after certain inputs.
+With that data across four to six weeks, patterns often start to emerge: the same combination appearing before multiple hard stretches, or a baseline that looks steadier under certain conditions.

-Certainty about a single cause is probably not coming.
-What tracking builds instead is enough signal to walk into an appointment and describe what your body has been showing you, in language that is specific and grounded enough to hold up.
+Certainty about one simple explanation is probably not coming.
+What tracking builds instead is enough structure to walk into an appointment and describe what your body has been showing you in grounded, specific language.

 Why this matters

-IC flares are hard to explain in the moment because the cause is rarely in the same moment.
+IC flares are hard to explain in the moment because the most useful context is rarely in the same moment.
 The useful information is usually in the 24 to 48 hours before: the sleep that was short, the stress that was elevated, the sitting that went on too long.

 A symptom record that captures context alongside symptoms is how you eventually stop guessing.
 Not because the patterns become simple, but because they become visible.